 Now say you install a 3.5-inch aftermarket suspension lift and three months later your front CV axle fails.
 Ford can argue that the lift altered the suspension geometry beyond factory specifications and that the altered geometry contributed to the CV failure.
 That argument is credible.
 Your warranty claim on the CV axle is in real jeopardy.

 The rule is not "aftermarket parts void your warranty."
 The rule is "aftermarket parts can affect warranty coverage on components that the modification could reasonably have caused to fail."
+These are very different things, and understanding the difference protects you.

 What Actually Happens at the Dealership

-Bronco6G has active threads from owners who have had warranty claims denied after modifications.
+Bronco owner communities have active threads from owners who have had warranty claims denied after modifications.
 The real-world picture is not as clean as the legal protection suggests, and there are a few reasons for that.

-First, dealership service departments vary significantly.
+First, dealership service departments vary widely.
 Some service managers understand the Magnuson-Moss Act and apply it correctly.
 Others push back on any modified vehicle.
 The outcome of a warranty dispute often depends more on which dealer you are at than on the legal merits of the claim.

 Second, Ford's warranty paperwork does contain language about modifications.
 Dealers use this language to justify denials even when the denial would not hold up legally.
 Many owners do not push back, so the denial stands.

 Third, proving causation goes both ways.
 The dealer's tech diagnoses the failure.
 Their assessment of whether the modification contributed is the first opinion on the table, and it shapes the warranty claim.
-If the tech writes "failure consistent with altered suspension geometry," that is the documentation Ford sees.

 The bottom line: the law protects you, but exercising that protection requires knowing the law and being willing to use it.